juxor/afaq/markdown/secI3.md

 or factory committee (or agricultural syndicate), which makes all the decisions formerly made by the owners and managers."_ [Dolgoff, **Op.
 Cit.**,
 p.
-81] Self-management means the end of hierarchy and authoritarian social relationships in workplace and their replacement by free agreement, collective decision-making, direct democracy, social equality and libertarian social relationships.
+81] Self-management means the end of hierarchy and authoritarian social relationships in the workplace and their replacement by free agreement, collective decision-making, direct democracy, social equality and libertarian social relationships.

 As anarchists use the term, workers' self-management means collective worker ownership, control and direction of all aspects of production, distribution